gatsbyjs/gatsby/docs/docs/using-gatsby-image.md

 }
 ```

 3. Configure `gatsby-source-filesystem` to load images from a folder.
 In order to use GraphQL to query the image files, the files need to be in a location that is known to Gatsby.
-This requires an to `gatsby-config.js` to configure the plugin.
+This requires an update to `gatsby-config.js` to configure the plugin.
 Feel free to replace the `path` option with wherever your images are located relative to your project.

 ```js:title=gatsby-config.js
 module.exports = {